 “Exercise, cognitive stimulation…and adjustments to a patient’s mealtimes and surroundings”

 According to the research findings, travel intervention may provide various stimulating experiences, from cognitive to emotional to sensory.
-When combined with a standard medication regimen, travelling can also potentially eliminate brain fog, improve the quality of dementia treatment that is already available.
+When combined with a standard medication regimen, travelling can also potentially eliminate brain fog, improve the use of vital elements in the human body that are already available.

 The group observed that going on vacation provides an experience similar to the standard treatment protocols suggested by specialists in the medical field.

 The group is confident that the viewpoint of tourism and its worth has significantly expanded beyond the superficial label of a holiday due to the influence that Covid-19 has had.
 Dr Wen has high expectations that something new would be able to be done to connect tourism and health research with the help of this study.